Overlooking Tbilisi from Parque Mtatsminda lookout

 The transition in the dominant population found on the street - city-after-city - has been interesting to see and enjoy.
 Central Asians are distinct from Chinese who are very different from the Persian/Arabs found in Azerbaijan.
 A mere 500 km away and a variation of the West appears.
 This is temporary, as within days I will be among the people of Turkey.
 But for now, I am enjoying the familiarity Georgia offers.

 Two uniquely personal qualities occur in Tbilisi that coloured my experience.
-My mother lived in Tbilisi for over 2 years (10-15 years ago) and coincidentally, Aly and Trev, our good friends from Brisbane, were visiting Tbilisi while I was passing through.
+My mother lived in Tbilisi for over 2-years (10-15 years ago) and coincidentally, Aly and Trev, my good friends from Brisbane, were visiting Tbilisi while I was passing through.

-My mother and Joe (her husband) served their church as goodwill ambassadors by engaging in so many philanthropy projects especially with orphanages but also with prisons and other vulnerable groups - primarily in Georgia but they operated throughout the region.
-Miwa and I tried to visit Tbilisi but could never work it out - which was probably best, as they were too busy to receive visitors.
-Mom and Joe have a deep love for the people of Georgia.
+My mother, and her spouse, served their church as goodwill ambassadors by engaging in so many philanthropy projects especially with orphanages but also with prisons and other vulnerable groups - primarily in Georgia but they operated throughout the region.
+They have a deep love for the people of Georgia.

 When I asked my mother what I should see and do, I was first told that they were so busy with their work that they had little time to see the sights of Tbilisi, which is a real pity.
 Later, I was told that I must visit Mother Georgia, which stands high above Tbilisi near castle-ruins.
 I went up on Tuesday by cable car and then walked down to the Mtkvari river and the Peace Bridge.